hche8927/pseudo-labelling-on-satellite-image-segmentation/README.md

 ## Prerequisite
 1. Craete a new python venv.
 2. Install packages from requirement.txt
-3. All experiments are done in jupyter notebooks.
+3. Go to DSTL Kaggle challenge page and download the data.
-4. Go to DSTL Kaggle challenge page and download the data.
+*All experiments are done in jupyter notebooks.*

 ## Run code for yourself